rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 `export EDITOR=/usr/bin/vim`

-Next we need to modify the `macvlan` profile, but before we do, we need to know what interface the host is using for our LAN so use `ip addr` and look for the interface with the LAN IP assignment:
+Next we need to modify the `macvlan` profile.
+But before we do, we need to know what interface the host is using for our LAN so run `ip addr` and look for the interface with the LAN IP assignment:

 ```
 2: eno1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel state UP group default qlen 1000
     link/ether a8:5e:45:52:f8:b6 brd ff:ff:ff:ff:ff:ff
     inet 192.168.1.141/24 brd 192.168.1.255 scope global dynamic noprefixroute eno1
 ```

 In this case, the interface we are looking for is "eno1" but this could be completely different on your system.
 Use **your** interface information!
 Now that we know the LAN interface, we can modify our `macvlan` profile.
 To do this, at the command line type:

 `lxc profile edit macvlan`